Hostynnyi Dvir (Kyiv): Illegal privatization and a second reconstruction

-Fire on the roof and the illegal second reconstruction (2013–2021)

-In the night of 8th February 2013 the roof of Hostynnyi Dvir has caught fire.
-Firefighters were extinguishing it for six hours and as a result the building got a serious damage, due to that all the tenants of the merchant court were resettled as the building needed reconstruction.
+In the night of 8 February 2013 the roof of Hostynnyi Dvir caught fire.
+Firefighters were extinguishing it for six hours and as a result the building was seriously damaged.
+As a result all the tenants of the merchant court were resettled as the building needed reconstruction.
 It is believed that the fire was caused by the developer that immediately started to reconstruct the building by a controversial project.

-Since 18th February activists began to protest against the developer, but the Berkut special unit brutally dispersed the action, arresting some of the protesters.
-The illegal reconstruction was continuing with its roof being dismantled and a construction right in the middle of the court beginning, however the Revolution of Dignity had started in Ukraine later that year and the work had to be stopped in February of 2014.
+Since 18 February, activists began to protest against the developer, but the Berkut special unit brutally dispersed the action, arresting some protesters.
+The illegal reconstruction was continuing with its roof being dismantled and a construction right in the middle of the court beginning, however the Revolution of Dignity had started in Ukraine later that year and the work had to be stopped in February 2014.
 That month the trials against Ukrrestavratsiia had started and later the approval of the reconstruction was canceled and their ownership of the building was decided to be illegal.